jimmy-liew1/my-notes/content/Eight Ways to Strengthen and Secure Your Password.md

 3. **Use a Password Manager** - Many organizations use password manager software to help employees create and store complex passwords.

 ## References
-- Steelcase IT's Security Training - Eight Ways to Strengthen and Secure Your Passwords Today
+- IT's Security Training - Eight Ways to Strengthen and Secure Your Passwords Today